jtopjian/terraform-provider-sensu/docs/resources/sensu_asset.md

   also be set with the `SENSU_NAMESPACE` environment variable.
 If not set, this defaults to `default`.

+* `build` - *Optional* - Defines a build for an asset.
+Define more than one `build` block for multiple-build assets

+* `sha512` - *Optional* - See the [Sensu asset reference](https://docs.sensu.io/sensu-go/latest/reference/assets).
+  This was for single-build assets which have been deprecated.
+It is recommended to use the `build` block for multiple-build assets.

+* `url` - *Optional* - See the [Sensu asset reference](https://docs.sensu.io/sensu-go/latest/reference/assets).
+  This was for single-build assets which have been deprecated.
+It is recommended to use the `build` block for multiple-build assets.

+* `filters` - *Optional* - See the [Sensu asset reference](https://docs.sensu.io/sensu-go/latest/reference/assets).
+  This was for single-build assets which have been deprecated.
+It is recommended to use the `build` block for multiple-build assets.

+* `headers` - *Optional* - See the [Sensu asset reference](https://docs.sensu.io/sensu-go/latest/reference/assets).
+  This was for single-build assets which have been deprecated.
+It is recommended to use the `build` block for multiple-build assets.

+### build

+The `build` block supports:

 * `sha512` - *Required* - See the [Sensu asset reference](https://docs.sensu.io/sensu-go/latest/reference/assets).

 * `url` - *Required* - See the [Sensu asset reference](https://docs.sensu.io/sensu-go/latest/reference/assets).